-Maintaining a strong and stable connection with your child should be as important as keeping a reliable Wi-Fi or network connection.
+As for experts’ family therapy advice, maintaining a strong and stable connection with your child should be as important as keeping a reliable Wi-Fi or network connection.
 Exert more effort in achieving efficient and honest communication while striving to preserve a good relationship with your teen.

 Teenage years are among the most terrible, most gruesome phases for the majority of students; therefore, it wouldn’t be easy for you or your child to get along and will eventually go head-to-head with each other.
 But encountering conflicts and disagreements do not necessarily mean that you shouldn’t reach out and spend some quality time with your child just to show how much you care and that you want to help your teen in his or her predicaments.

-- Acting out or misbehavior due to underlying problems that require attention
+Acting out or misbehavior due to underlying problems that require attention

-- Engaging in alcohol or drugs
+Engaging in alcohol or drugs

-- Defiance of rules
+Defiance of rules

 and that too requires you to be as open-minded as possible.
 Just because you didn’t experience it when you were young doesn’t mean your teen won’t experience it too.

 To effect change and healing, you must learn to interrogate and reject your thoughts and beliefs, even those you are convinced kept you safe, or at least safer, throughout your childhood and still have value today. — Gregory L. Jantz Ph.D.

-And what’s good about reframing is that parents typically respond positively in a way that better acceptance and understanding occurs between both parties.consider speaking with a professional.
+And what’s good about reframing is that parents typically respond positively in a way that better acceptance and understanding occur between both parties.
+Consider speaking with the family therapists.
 BetterHelp website is an ideal place to vent to a certified psychiatrist on your preferred schedule.
-They can assist you personally, with couples, or in family sessions.
+The therapist can assist you personally, with the couples, or in the family therapy sessions.

 Can you think of other ways that you can use family therapy with the members?